martaesna/playlistgeneratordev/README.md

 3. Answer the quiz questions.
 4. After completing the quiz, a personalized playlist will be generated in your Spotify account.

-## Contributions

-Contributions are welcome!
-Please follow these steps:

-1. Fork the project.
-2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Make the necessary changes and commit (`git commit -m 'Add new feature'`).
-4. Push the changes (`git push origin feature/new-feature`).
-5. Open a Pull Request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.